 He says they found out they had won the endowment in an off-handed way.

 “A group of brothers were in Houghton renovating the chapter house the weekend the winners were announced,” Benner recalls.
-“I got an email from (Michigan Tech’s Director of Student Activities) Jessie (Stapleton saying congratulations.
+“I got an email from (Michigan Tech’s Director of Student Leadership & Involvement) Jessie (Stapleton saying congratulations.
 She had emailed me a picture of the giant check with our name on it.
 It was pretty unbelievable.
 Everyone there was amazed.
 It was pretty hard to get back to work after hearing great news like that.”

 " This award will really help our chapter grow and succeed in the future."Darien Benner